 real conflict—red/blue, Democrat/Republican.
 I feel like there‘s a

 bigger difference between people with kids and people who don‘t have kids -

 MADDOW: But I guess the way I—and I follow your logic and believe what you‘re saying up until a point.

 STEWART: I‘m glad somebody‘s following it.

-MADDOW: No, I do follow your logic.
-But it—I mean, the people interrupting people—interrupting meetings and interrupting rallies are direct action activists, who are doing stuff to be purposefully disruptive and a pain in order to sort of throw a wrench in the works.
+MADDOW: But I do believe your logic.
+But it—I mean, the people interrupting meetings and interrupting rallies are direct action activists, who are doing stuff to be purposefully disruptive and a pain to sort of throw a wrench in the works.

 MADDOW: And then on the other side—

 STEWART: So, you‘re saying that it‘s really nothing?

 MADDOW: Well it‘s not that it‘s nothing.
 It‘s just not being done with the same level of authority as it is on the right—like the Second Amendment remedies thing, that‘s people running for Senate.

 STEWART: But how did you—how did you handle town hall meetings when Tea Partiers interrupted the town hall meetings?
 With the same level of dismissiveness or did you handle with the sense that what‘s going on with these angry people?
 Who are these angry people?